cyprieng/cyprien.io/src/content/blog/2025/kagi.md

 ## No Ads

-You don't have ads.
+You don't see ads.
 EVER.

-That might not sound like much, but the experience is a breeze when you’re used to Google pushing ads everywhere with poor quality.
+That might not sound like much, but the experience is a breeze when you’re used to Google pushing poor-quality ads everywhere.

 ## Lens